isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-05-07-post-Written Answer by Minister for Law K Shanmugam to PQ on Update on Development Plans.md

 ---
-title: Written Answer by Minister for Law K Shanmugam to PQ on Update on Development Plans
+title: Written Answer by Minister for Law K Shanmugam to PQ on Update on Development Plans for Marina Bay Golf Course
 permalink: /written-answer-by-minister-for-law-k-shanmugam-to-pq-on-update-on-development-plans/
 date: 2024-05-07
 layout: post